Gravitational effects in birefringent quantum electrodynamics: Bound states and spectrum of hydrogen

 \subsection{Hyperfine structure and ionization energy of hydrogen}

-We find that three out of the eleven ray-optically invisible deviations affect the hyperfine structure.
+We find that three out of the eleven general linear deviations from a metric background affect the hyperfine structure.
 In particular, the triplet states are no longer degenerate in general, as illustrated in \cref{fig:boat1}.
 Their splitting is controlled by the three cubic roots of a complex number that encodes two of the three effective degrees of freedom.
 The remaining relevant parameter is the full contraction $E^{ab}{}_{ab}$, which shifts both, the energy of ionization and of the hyperfine transition.
 The latter plays a central role for the detection of hydrogen and its state of motion in astrophysical measurements.

 Collecting all relevant terms from sections \ref{subsec:nonbiref}, \ref{subsec:lambda} and \ref{subsec:lambdamu}, we obtain for the ground state transition matrix

 the sum

 In order to calculate the eigenvalues $\Delta E_k$, $k\in\lbrace 0,1,2,3 \rbrace$, we note that the transition matrix has two constituents: the first line is proportional to $\delta_{m'm}\delta_{s's}$, which is the identity on the space of ground states, diagonal in every basis, whereas the second line has non-trivial eigenvalues.
 Thus we may make the ansatz